 Combine your passion for healthcare with your aptitude for analytics

-Master of Science - Health Informatics and Information Management
+Master of Science - Health Informatics and Information Management (39 credits)

-Prepare yourself for the vital role of securing and maintaining critical patient records and data with a master of science in health informatics and information management (HIM).
+Prepare yourself for the vital role of securing and maintaining critical patient records and data with a master of science in health informatics and information management (MSHIIM).
 You’ll learn how to lead programs related to the access, protection and implementation of data systems, and you’ll dive into health information analytics that will support better, more informed decisions.

 As the healthcare industry continues to grow, so does the demand for health information managers.
 Our students are well qualified for the job thanks to our program’s broad mix of data, information assurance and security courses.
 Plus, this master's program is one of only seven programs in the country accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) and the only one in Michigan.

 All classes are offered online, with the majority offered as seven-week sessions, so even those with busy schedules can earn their Masters in a shorter amount of time.
 Our graduates are eligible to sit for the RHIA Exam (Registered Health Information Administrator).